-Aussies still love big four banks
+Aussies still love the Big Four banks

 But customers aren't shouting about it from the rooftops.